NabeelHimaz/RISCV-Team04/statements/Asad.md

 assign trigger = (repeat_counter >= 7'd50);
 ```

 When the same instruction (excluding NOP) executes 50+ times consecutively, we're likely in a stable loop.
 The `trigger` signal fires, which the testbench uses to  exit simulation where I could then see the number of clock cycles.
+However, I realised that the number of clock cycles would not make a difference so I had to find a different way of proving the cache was being used.

 **2. Waveform Analysis**